Iwasawa Theory for $p$-torsion Class Group Schemes in Characteristic $p$: Introduction

-We thank Joe Kramer-Miller for helpful conversations about $\Z_p$-towers and Daniel Delbourgo for helpful conversations about Iwasawa theory.
-We thank Paul Brouwers for help with the mathmagma server at the University of Canterbury, Lu\'{i}s Finotti for helpful conversations about computating with Witt vectors, and Maher Hasan for helpful advice about the practicalities of software engineering.
+We thank Joe Kramer-Miller and James Upton for helpful conversations about $\Z_p$-towers and Daniel Delbourgo for helpful conversations about Iwasawa theory.
+We thank Paul Brouwers for help with the mathmagma server at the University of Canterbury, Lu\'{i}s Finotti for helpful conversations about computing with Witt vectors, and Maher Hasan for helpful advice about the practicalities of software engineering.
+We thank the referee for helpful suggestions.
 Booher was partially supported by the Marsden Fund Council administered by the Royal Society of New Zealand.
 Cais is supported by NSF grant number DMS-1902005.